Diederich Franz Leonhard von Schlechtendal: Life and work

-He was editor of the botanical journal Linnaea (from 1826), and with Hugo von Mohl (1805-1872), was publisher of the Botanischen Zeitung (from 1843).

-He conducted important investigations of the then largely unknown flora of Mexico, carried out in conjunction with Adelbert von Chamisso (1781-1838), and based on specimens collected by Christian Julius Wilhelm Schiede (1798-1836) and Ferdinand Deppe (1794-1861).
+Schlechtendal married Amalie Henriette Klug (born 1804) daughter of the medical councilor and entomologist Klug.
+He became the founding editor of the botanical journal Linnaea (from 1826), and with Hugo von Mohl (1805–1872), was publisher of the Botanischen Zeitung (from 1843).
+He conducted important investigations of the then largely unknown flora of Mexico, carried out in conjunction with Adelbert von Chamisso, and based on specimens collected by Christian Julius Wilhelm Schiede (1798–1836), Carl August Ehrenberg (1801–1849), Friedrich Ernst Leibold (1804–1864), and Ferdinand Deppe (1794–1861).

 Schlechtendal was a critic of Darwinism but accepted a limited form of evolution.
 He advocated a form common descent of "some groups of very similar species, which also inhabit a limited area".
+He received an honorary doctorate in philosophy from the University of Bonn in 1825, possibly influenced by Christian Gottfried Daniel Nees von Esenbeck.

+The genus Schlechtendalia (Asteraceae), from Brazil, Uruguay and Argentina, was named in his honor.
+His son Eugen von Schlechtendal was involved in aviculture and bird protection.